g4m3r0/ReservoirComputing/README.md

 - `train_reservoir.py`: Script used for training the reservoir computing model.

 - `results/`: Consolidated results and analysis of all experiments.
+- `bonus/`: Additional conducted experiment to predict the Bitcoin price using reservoir computing.

 - `README.md`: Overview of the repository and experiments.